-DSS and DCSS management regularly meet with the Social Services Advisory Council to discuss TANF and other social services and child support programs.
+DSS and DCSS management regularly meet with the Committee on Employment and Social Services to discuss TANF and other social services and child support programs.

 Role of Public and Private Contractors in Delivery of Services

 Delaware has contracted with private for-profit and non-profit providers and the local community college network to provide job readiness, job placement, and retention services to welfare clients since 1986.
 These contractual arrangements continue under TANF.
 Contractors include community and faith-based social services agencies and organizations offering specialized services.